vdcrea/symphony-vue/README.md

 # Symphony Vue

-A [Symphony CMS](http://www.getsymphony.com/) Ensemble to manage the content of a JSON API and deliver dynamic assets consumed by a [Vue js](http://vuejs.org/) web app.
+A [Symphony CMS](http://www.getsymphony.com/) Ensemble to manage the content of a json API and deliver dynamic assets consumed by a [Vue js](http://vuejs.org/) web app.

 ## Symphony 2